-&lt;sup>1 Pollution burden represents the potential exposures to pollutants and the adverse environmental conditions caused by pollution.
+&lt;sup>1 Pollution Burden represents the potential exposures to pollutants and the adverse environmental conditions caused by pollution.

-&lt;sup>2 Office of Environmental Health Hazard Assessment (OEHHA).
-Air Toxics Hot Spots Program Guidance Manual for Preparation of Health Risk Assessments.
-February 2015.
-Accessed at: https://oehha.ca.gov/media/downloads/crnr/2015guidancemanual.pdf design of the Project should include all existing and emerging zero-emission technologies to minimize NOx and diesel emission exposure to all neighboring communities, as well as the greenhouse gases that contribute to climate change.
-CARB encourages the City and applicant to implement the measures listed in Attachment A of this comment letter to reduce the Project's construction and operational air pollution emissions.
+The HRA prepared in support of the Project should be based on the latest OEHHA guidance (2015 Air Toxics Hot Spots Program Guidance Manual for Preparation of Health Risk Assessments), and the South Coast Air Quality Management District's CEQA Air Quality Handbook.
+To reduce the exposure of toxic diesel emissions in disadvantaged communities already disproportionally impacted by air pollution, the final design of the Project should include all existing and emerging zero-emission technologies to minimize NOx and diesel emission exposure to all neighboring communities, as well as the greenhouse gases that contribute to climate change.
+CARB encourages the County and applicant to implement the measures listed in Attachment A of this comment letter to reduce the Project's construction and operational air pollution emissions.